 2. The path to one trillion.
 With the market's run in 2024, Warren Buffett's Berkshire Hathaway became the eighth U.S. company to reach the prestigious trillion-dollar market capitalization (share price multiplied by outstanding shares).
 This success can be attributed to compounding, with profits reinvested into new investments allowing the company's value to substantially grow.
 However, this didn't happen overnight - building meaningful wealth, whether for a corporation or an individual, often takes patience.
 In fact, this milestone was the result of nearly six decades of perseverance.
-When Buffett took control in 1965, Berkshire was a struggling textile mill valued at around \$22 million.
-It became publicly traded in 1980 (Initial Public Offering, IPO), but it would take another 44 years to reach trillion-dollar status.
+When Buffett took control in 1965, Berkshire was a struggling textile mill valued at around \$22 million.1 It became publicly traded in 1980 (Initial Public Offering, IPO), but it would take another 44 years to reach How Many Years to Reach a Trillion-Dollar Valuation?